 Faulmann may have left some things out of his summary, and of course my notes on his historical overview above don’t touch on the long period after 1882 at all.
 I don’t have a handle on what has since happened with hieroglyphic type development, although I did read that several more types were produced, and there seems to have been some fine English examples, too.
 I was intrigued to find snippets of the digital hieroglyphs typeface that Jonathan Fabreguettes designed at the École Estienne in 2006–2007 online, as well as the one designed by Pierre Fournier at the ANRT Nancy in 2015.
 Do check their projects out!

-After the Berlin typefoundry H. Berthold AG acquired Theinhardt’s former foundry in 1908, they began to sell Theinhardt’s hieroglyph fonts.
+After the Berlin typefoundry H. Berthold AG acquired Theinhardt’s former foundry in 1908, they began to sell Theinhardt’s hieroglyphs.
 Here is a showing of them, from one of Berthold’s undated type specimen catalogues, printed during the 1950s:

 The Academy of Sciences of the USSR may have been inspired by a similar type specimen catalogue produced by the Reichsdruckerei (imperial printing house) at Berlin in 1924.
 That also had an entry for hieroglyphs.
-While the Reichsdruckerei catalogue does not include an attribution of their source for them, they are almost certainly Theinhardt’s hieroglyphs.
+While the Reichsdruckerei catalogue does not mention its source for them, the hieroglyphs are almost certainly Theinhardt’s.
 According to Hans Reichardt’s Ferdinand Theinhardt PDF on the Klingspor Museum website, the Reichsdruckerei eventually acquired the steel punches for the hieroglyphs Theinhardt cut.
+Today, those Beyerhaus/Theinhardt hieroglyph punches are stored in a cabinet at the Stiftung Deutsches Technikmuseum Berlin’s offsite depot.
+The cabinet was acquired from the German Bundesdruckerei, and it contains punches made at – and collected by – the Decker and Reichsdruckerei printing offices.

 The Reichsdruckerei book had a larger page size, as well as a completely different format than the Academy’s catalogue.
 It was also altogether more opulently produced.
 The Reichsdruckerei book presented readers with explanations of each alphabet or writing system it included, rather than a sample page of text composed in type made for those scripts: its pages were filled with texts about each writing system, not sample typesettings in each writing system.
 The intended audience for the Reichsdruckerei book was not international fair visitors.
 Instead, it was made for a broad range of readers.
 Its title page contained the subtitle: »zur allgemeinen Gebrauch mit besonderer Berücksichtigung des Buchgewerbes« (for general use, especially in the book trades).
 This was probably a book that many of the workers in the various printing industries could afford to buy.
 Or at least, it would be the kind of book that a printers’ or typesetters’ training school might acquire for its library.

 While the Reichsdruckerei book does not give a source for its hieroglyph types, it does cite the sources for some of the fonts used in its explanations of other scripts.
 For example, the Devanagari font it used was attributed to H. Berthold AG.
 Although Berthold acquired Theinhardt’s foundry in 1908, they did not adopt the Devanagari that Theinhardt had cut – for whatever reason.
 Instead, Berthold sold another design (I don’t know its source).
 The Reichsdruckerei’s Tamil page was composed with type that came from the J.G.
 Schelter & Giesecke foundry at Leipzig, but I do not know who cut those punches, either, or in which timeframe that work was undertaken.
-No source is given for the type on the book’s Tibetan page, and I cannot tell if it is the Theinhardt design lauded by De Baerdemaeker.
+No source is given for the type on the book’s Tibetan page, but De Baerdemaeker tells me that it is a design independent from Theinhardt’s, cut about twenty years earlier, which the Reichsdruckerei must have gotten from the Königlich-Preußische Akademie der Wissenschaften.

 - Akademie der Wissenschaften der Sozialistischen Sowjet-Republiken (ed): Proben Orientalischer Schriften der Akademischen Druckerei.
 Verlag der Akademie der Wissenschaften, Leningrad 1928, p.
 63